Khanguye/bikesharing/README.md

 2. However, if we look at the percent numbers, then we find out that both cities are the same characters of population, genders, and income age.
 So, it should be a good candidate city for the bike share business.

 The picture below the census table shows more features of New York and Des Moines.
 This is from datausa.io website [https://datausa.io/profile/geo/des-moines-ia/?compare=new-york-ny#demographics](https://datausa.io/profile/geo/des-moines-ia/?compare=new-york-ny#demographics) .
-If you are interested to learn more the facts of Des Moines, then just follow the link.
+If you are interested in learning more the facts of Des Moines, then just follow the link.

 - The sky view geography of the two cities [https://google.com/maps](https://google.com/maps).
 This gave a general idea about the business central locations